-Main Street, Castle Street and Rosemary Square are analysed in detail in the movement and placemaking analysis using Gehl's 12 Quality Criteria Analysis.
-Eight of Roscrea's key streets are analysed in the adjacent diagrams in terms of street enclosure and character.
+Main Street, Castle Street and Rosemary Square Many of Roscrea's primary streets have low-levels are analysed in detail in the movement and artificial lighting in the evenings or night-time. placemaking analysis using Gehl's 12 Quality This is particularly notable in narrow, pedestrian Criteria Analysis.
+Eight of Roscrea's key streets spaces such as the existing laneways.
+Pedestrian are analysed in the adjacent diagrams in terms of visibility / passive surveillance was a concern street enclosure and character. raised during public consultation on this plan.